Guides2 April 2026

 6. Change Management and Knowledge Transfer

-Why it matters: 80% of AI projects fail to deliver intended business value.
+Why it matters: more than 80% of AI projects fail — roughly twice the failure rate of IT projects that don't involve AI (RAND, 2024).
 The failure point is rarely the technology — it's organisational adoption, change management, and capability building.

 What to look for: